leoshimo/vrs/lyric/README.md

 Generated code runs outside the transformer instruction budget.
 Independent invocations start fresh budgets and can recover after a caught expansion error.
 These limits do not put a wall-clock timeout on I/O initiated by a transformer.

+## Source observations

+`(dbg!
+BODY...)` runs like `begin`, while an optional host observer records its calls, returns, errors, and cancellation.
+Hosts attach a `debug::Observer` through `Fiber::set_observer`.
+Without an observer, the body executes normally without a recording.
+The observer must never block on a viewer or reenter the fiber.

+`parse_source` retains file, line, column, and expression provenance through macro list operations.
+The compiler embeds call/function source descriptors;
+`(eval_source SOURCE FILE LINE COLUMN)` evaluates located text in the current lexical scope.
+See VRS's [source-embedded debug tools](../docs/source-embedded-debug-tools.md) for the macro, recording policy, clients, and limits.